 "The surviving spouse of an individual may elect, in the manner described in paragraph (c)(2) of this section, to treat the surviving spouse's entire interest as a beneficiary in the individual's IRA (or the remaining part of that interest if distributions have begun) as the surviving spouse's own IRA.....
 In order to make the election..., the surviving spouse must be the sole beneficiary of the IRA and have an unlimited right to withdraw amounts from the IRA.
-If a trust is named as beneficiary of the trust."
-Reg. § 1.408-8(c)(1)(i), (ii).
+If a trust is named as beneficiary of the IRA, this requirement is not satisfied even if the surviving spouse is the sole beneficiary of the trust."
+Reg. \S 1.408-8(c)(1)(i), (ii).
 [Note: The reference in the regulation is presumably to a "conduit trust," where the surviving spouse is entitled to all distributions taken from the retirement account during her lifetime, but the trustee controls when such distributions are taken (subject to the RMD rules and the terms of the trust).
-Presumably the "ban" on spousal election if a trust is named as beneficiary all of the IRA and pay it to her, but this is not stated .]
+Presumably the "ban" on spousal election if a trust is named as beneficiary does not apply if the spouse has the unlimited right to demand that the trustee withdraw all of the IRA and pay it to her, but this is not stated .]